Future Kiss: Promotional singles

 "Watashi no, Shiranai, Watashi." was originally written for Kuraki's second compilation album, All My Best; however, the song was re-arranged as "Precious Version" and included on Future Kiss.
 Original version of the song peaked at number twenty on the Billboard Japan Hot 100, and served as the television commercial song to the cosmetic brand, Esprique Precious by Kosé.

 "Boyfriend" was performed at Kuraki's concert 10th Anniversary Mai Kuraki Live Tour 2009 "Best" Happy Halloween Live in October 2009.
 The Rodney Jerkins-produced R&B song featuring an American singer and songwriter Michael Africk served as the television commercial song to the cosmetic brand, Esprique Precious by Kosé.

 "Tomorrow is the Last Time" served as the theme song to the Japanese anime television series Case Closed.
 The J-pop ballad song peaked at number forty-two on the RIAJ Digital Track Chart.
 "Tomorrow is the Last Time" was later included on Kuraki's compilation albums; Mai Kuraki Best 151A: Love & Hope and Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!.

 "Future Kiss" was written by Kuraki herself and her long-time collaborators, Yue Mochizuki, Takahiro Hiraga, and Masazumi Ozawa.
-Kuraki performed the song on the several television shows and the performances helped the song enter the Billboard Japan Hot 100 at number thirty.
+Kuraki performed the song on several television shows and the performances helped the song enter the Billboard Japan Hot 100 at number thirty.